Independent test results highlight quality and safety issues facing consumers buying black cohosh (Actaea racemosa).

 Known Herb / Drug Interactions are Easily Checked

+Responding to national newspaper reports on herb / drug interactions this week, Chris Etheridge, Chair of the British Herbal Medicine Association says: “Whilst it is well known that in a few well documented cases, herbal medicines can affect the way prescribed and over-the-counter medicines work – such as St John’s Wort – the majority of herbal medicines are not known to affect prescription medicines in this way.
 “Anyone that is considering taking a herbal medicine should always buy one that displays the THR logo on the pack.
 It is important that you read the THR in-pack leaflet before taking the herbal medicine in order to ensure that it is safe and appropriate to do so.
 If you are taking another medicine, either prescribed by your doctor or over-the-counter, it is also sensible to double check its leaflet to ensure that it is safe to take the medicines and herbal medicine together.
 The information contained in these leaflets is accurate and reliable, and has been approved independently by the UK medicines licensing authority, the Medicines and Healthcare Products Regulatory Agency.”
 For more information on how to check if your herbal medicine can be taken with your prescribed medicine, click here.
 Published: Sept 2018

 New BHMA Chair Appointed